SoftwareAG/c8y-docs/src/render/guides/reference/smartrest/the-protocol.html.md

 During real-time processing, the Cumulocity Event Language scripts can be used to define if updates should be stored in the database or not.

-The *QUIESCENT* processing mode should be specified if data sent to the *SmartREST* endpoint must be both stored in Cumulocity database and be transferred to real-time processing but real-time notifications must be disabled.
-Currently, the QUIESCENT processing mode is only applicable for measurements and events only.
+The *QUIESCENT* processing mode should be specified if data sent to the *SmartREST* endpoint must be both stored in the Cumulocity database and be transferred to real-time processing but real-time notifications must be disabled.
+Currently, the QUIESCENT processing mode is applicable for measurements and events only.